Ostwald process header image

 The Ostwald process for making nitric acid

 Ammonium nitrate is perhaps the most common compound found in fertilisers.
-It is made by reacting an alkaline solution of ammonium hydroxide with nitric acid.
-The equation for the reaction is given below:
+It can be made by reacting an alkaline solution of ammonium hydroxide with nitric acid.
+The word and symbolic equations for the reaction are given below:

 ammonium hydroxide(aq) + nitric acid(aq) ammonium nitrate(aq) + water(l)